kataras/iris/README.md

-# Project Update: Iris is Evolving 🌱
+# Happy New Year 🎅

 Dear Iris Community,

-You might have noticed a recent lull in activity on the Iris repository.
-I want to assure you that this silence is not without reason.
-For the past **5-6 months**, I've been diligently working on the next major release of Iris.
+You might have noticed a recent lull in activity on the Iris repository, but this silence has a purpose.
+For the past **6-7 months**, I've been working diligently on the next major release of Iris, fully embracing **Generics** and introducing a suite of **new features**, **enhancements**, and **optimizations**.
+My **8 years** of Go experience guide this evolution, ensuring Iris grows with your needs.

-This upcoming version is poised to be a significant leap forward, fully embracing the **Generics** feature introduced in Go.
-We're not just stopping at Generics, though.
-Expect a suite of **new features**, **enhancements**, and **optimizations** that will elevate your development experience to new heights.

-My journey with Go spans over **8 years**, and with each year, my expertise and understanding of the language deepen.
-This accumulated knowledge is being poured into Iris, ensuring that the framework not only evolves with the language but also with the community's growing needs.

-Stay tuned for more updates, and thank you for your continued support and patience.
-The wait will be worth it.
+As we welcome **2025**, let's unite in peace, celebrate good health, and look forward to brighter horizons.
+Thank you for your continued support and patience.
+May this year bring new beginnings for us all.

 Warm regards,<br/>
 Gerasimos (Makis) Maropoulos